hrithikgautham/portfolio/content/skills.md

 4 | Angular | Work and for side Projects, Internship.
 4 | Spring Boot | Work and for side Projects, Internship.
 3 |	Linux	 | Basic Knowledge.
-3 |	Python |	Side Projects, Numpy, Pandas.
+3 |	Python |	Basic Knowledge, Numpy, Pandas.
 2 |	MySQL, OracleDB	 |  Oracle at Work, MySQL for personal projects.

 ## <a name="other"></a> Other Technologies